dimitarmanov/scripts/get-org-users/README.md

 - `GITHUB_ORG`: The name of your GitHub organization.
 - `GITHUB_TOKEN`: A GitHub Personal Access Token (PAT) with appropriate scopes.
+- `TARGET_TEAM_SLUG`: Target team which to loop through
+- `FILTER`: Which usernames to remove from the list

 3. Ensure Correct Permissions for `GITHUB_TOKEN`